ychang49265/precourse-unit-1/windows-os.md

    4. _Important!_ Your machine will require virtualization features in order to enable the Virtual Machine feature on Windows.
 If you encounter an error [similar to this one](https://docs.microsoft.com/en-us/windows/wsl/troubleshooting#error-0x80370102-the-virtual-machine-could-not-be-started-because-a-required-feature-is-not-installed), you will need to enable virtualization in your computer's BIOS.
 The process for doing this will vary from machine to machine, so you may need to do some additional research.
 Here is [an example](https://www.bleepingcomputer.com/tutorials/how-to-enable-cpu-virtualization-in-your-computer-bios/) of what you might have to do.
 Searching on Google for "Enable CPU virtualization in BIOS" and your computer's make and model may also prove to be helpful. **When making any changes to a computer's BIOS settings, please follow the directions extremely carefully!
 Do not change any other settings unless you know exactly what they do.**

+4. Download the Linux kernel update package
+   1. Download the latest package [here](https://wslstorestorage.blob.core.windows.net/wslblob/wsl_update_x64.msi).
+If you prefer, you can find that link directly from Microsoft's [site](https://docs.microsoft.com/en-us/windows/wsl/install-win10#step-4---download-the-linux-kernel-update-package).

+   2. Run the update package in the previous step.
+Double click to run - you will be prompted for elevated permission, select 'yes' to approve this installation.